swarali1314/ai-news-summarizer/README.md

           ↓
 Sentiment analysis
           ↓
-Display summary + sentiment + confidence
+Summary + Sentiment + Confidence Score
 ```

-### 1. Text Input
+### 1. 📝 Text Input

 The user enters a news article through the Streamlit interface.

-### 2. Text Preprocessing
+### 2. 🧹 Text Preprocessing

-Basic preprocessing is applied to clean and prepare the article before sending it to the NLP models.
+Basic preprocessing is applied to clean and prepare the article before it is passed to the NLP models.

-### 3. Text Summarization
+### 3. 🤖 Text Summarization

 The application uses the pretrained **Google FLAN-T5-small** Transformer model to generate a concise summary of the article.

-### 4. Sentiment Analysis
+### 4. 📊 Sentiment Analysis

 The application analyzes the article and classifies its overall sentiment as: